enthought/pyface/docs/source/data_view.rst

         index_manager = Instance(IntIndexManager, ())

-The index manager is an ``IntIndexManager`` because the data is non-heirarchical and this is more memory-efficient than the alternative ``TupleIndexManager``.
+The index manager is an ``IntIndexManager`` because the data is non-hierarchical and this is more memory-efficient than the alternative ``TupleIndexManager``.

 Data Structure